Back to the archive

 • unclear ownership when something fails

 A good stack feels boring in the best possible way.
 It is stable, understandable, and documented.
+A bad stack looks flexible until the business needs to change something quickly.

 End with a keep-cut-merge decision